 Most common skiing and snowboarding injuries

 Even a strong knee is at risk of ligament damage when skiing or snowboarding, especially if you’ve had previous injuries to the knee.
-Wearing a knee brace to support the knee and protect the ligaments, is one of the best things to do while on the slopes.
+Wearing a knee brace to support the knee and protect the ligaments is one of the best things to do while on the slopes.

-Additionally, wearing a knee brace with compression, such as the GenuTrain, will help to rest and ease any pressure while preventing more severe issues.
+Additionally, wearing a knee brace with compression, such as the GenuTrain, will help your recovery and ease any pressure while preventing more severe issues.
 Medical-grade compression knit fabric is known for reducing swelling and helping get vital oxygen and nutrients into your tissues to speed up healing.

 Overall, preventing knee injury is much less painful, cheaper and more time-efficient than waiting until you need to treat one.
 Focusing on your strengthening and support of the knee is the best way to get the most out of that next snow trip.

 Do you have private health?
 Most private health extras will cover Bauerfeind Products.
 Check to see if yours is included.
 Bauerfeind Private Health Insurance Inquiry.

 Bauerfeind products are developed at our innovation and manufacturing facility in Zeulenroda, Germany.
 Based on years of scientific research, our award-winning braces and support garments are highly recommended by medical professionals and athletes worldwide.